Landers, California

-Landers is an unincorporated community in the High Desert region of the Mojave Desert, in San Bernardino County, Southern California.
+Landers is an unincorporated community in the High Desert region of the Mojave Desert, in San Bernardino County, California.
 Landers' population, as of 2017, is 2,982 people.
 Its residents are sometimes referred to as "Landroids"—an allusion to the popular UFO culture in the area—and its official slogan is "Beautiful Skies, Miles of Smiles," adopted pursuant to a contest held by the Landers Association in early 2014.
 It was submitted by Ms. McCall's 3rd and 4th grade class at Landers Elementary School and was unveiled on June 10, 2014.
 However, for almost half a century, Landers has been known to its residents as "the land of 1000 vistas".

 History

 The Landers area was originally settled in the early 20th century by prospectors who came to mine gold in Goat Mountain, starting with Charles Reche in 1914.

 From the late 1940s through the 1970s, Landers was a popular gathering point for conventions of UFO enthusiasts, with the primary destinations of interest being the Integratron and nearby Giant Rock.

-The area was the epicenter of the June 28, 1992 Landers earthquake, a magnitude 7.4 strike-slip earthquake.
-It caused considerable structural damage to the surrounding area, and one death – a three-year-old child.
+The area was the epicenter of the June 28, 1992 Landers earthquake, a magnitude 7.4 strike-slip earthquake that caused considerable structural damage to the surrounding area.
+A three-year-old boy was killed by falling bricks.

 The Morongo Basin Historical Society is located in Landers; the original Post Office is now there.